-This year’s William & Mary Bill of Rights Journal symposium was rife with terminology straight from the headlines, with attendees regularly bringing up everything from encryption to dark spaces to cyber policing.
+This year’s William & Mary Bill of Rights Journal symposium on March 24-25 was rife with terminology straight from the headlines, with attendees regularly bringing up everything from encryption to dark spaces to cyber policing.

 Not surprising for a conference entitled “Big Data, National Security and the Fourth Amendment.”